MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/resolve-new-teams-launch-issues.md

 ---
 title: Fix issues when starting the new Teams app
-description: Provides troubleshooting steps for resolve issues when you try to start the new Teams app on Windows.
+description: Provides troubleshooting steps to resolve issues when you try to start the new Teams app on Windows.
 manager: dcscontentpm
 audience: ITPro
 ms.topic: troubleshooting